PremiumExtension/ERLC-Application-Template-for-Roblox-Studio/Source/README.md

 > (Take Note:)
 - You will create your own GUI, and connect them at "settings.Objects"
+- Change the webhook url at "Server.lua" to your webhook url!

 > (How to use this model?)
 1. Place my child "Settings" at a ScreenGUI.